-Treasure: Each of the three beds has a locked chest (DC 20 with thieves' tools to open) underneath, along with a chamber pot.
+Treasure: Each of the three beds has a chest underneath, along with a chamber pot.

-Fandiff's Chest: This chest contains ordinary clothing plus a small stash of opium (50gp), a bag of 28gp, and a small silver chime (10gp).
+Fandiff's Chest: This chest contains ordinary clothing Small size plus a minor stash of opium (50 gp), a bag of 28 gp, and a small silver chime (10 gp).
 The chime is not magical, but the dogs have been trained not to bark when they hear it.
 This has been necessary because, for some reason, dogs absolutely hate Fandiff.
 He also has a small medallion showing the image of a hand with two fingers removed (this is the medallion of the Manas Thieves' Guild).

-Selardy's Chest: This chest contains ordinary clothing, a bag of 45gp, and a turquoise gem worth 100gp).
+Selardy's Chest: This chest (DC 20 Disable Device) contains ordinary clothing, a bag of 45 gp, and a turquoise gem worth 100 gp).
 Selardy's chest, like Fandiff's has one of the Manas guild medallions.

-Jamais's Chest: Jamais' chest contains clothing and one of the Manas guild medallions, like the others.
-There is nothing else in here since he stashes his treasure in a box in area 16 in the lair.
+Jamais's Chest: Jamais' chest (Unlocked) contains clothing and one of the Manas guild medallions, like the others.
+There is nothing else in here since he stashes his treasure in a box in Area 16 in the lair.

+4. Widow Tarcy's Rooms

 4A.
-Widow Tarcy's House 4A.
 Ground Floor Living Room